alexandreerick/document-parse/README.md

 ## ⚙️ How to run

+- Backend
-Inside backend folder, run `docker-compose up` to build the docker container and run table migrations and seeds.
+  - Inside backend folder, run `docker-compose up` to build the docker container and run table migrations and seeds.
+- Frontend
+  - Inside frontend folder, run `yarn` to install dependencies and then run `yarn dev` to start de application.

 ## 👤 Author